Institute for Materials and X-Ray Physics

 Illustration of our research topics

 We conduct fundamental research in condensed matter physics and novel functional materials.
 We experimentally explore the multi-scale interplay of structure, dynamics and function of matter, benefiting from the vibrant and inspiring natural, materials and X-ray science environment of the Hamburg metropolitan area, including the Hamburg University, the Helmholtz-Zentrum Hereon and the Deutsche Elektronen-Synchrotron DESY.
 Our Institute for Materials and X-Ray Physics (M-2) at the Hamburg University of Technology (TUHH) is linked to DESY via a joint research group for high-resolution X-ray analytics of materials.
-We are a member of the Centre for Molecular Water Science CMWS and the Collaborative Research Centre CRC 986 “Tailor-Made Multi-Scale Materials Systems”.
+We are a member of the Centre for Molecular Water Science CMWS, the Collaborative Research Centers CRC 986 “Tailor-Made Multi-Scale Materials Systems” and CRC 1615 "SMART Reactors for future process engineering", and the Cluster of Excellence EXC 2176 "Understanding Written Artefacts".
 Our research projects focus on how condensed matter behaves in extreme spatial confinement, especially in nanoporous media, and how this fundamental knowledge can be used for the design and fabrication of advanced materials.

 Please feel invited to read more about our research activities, to browse our publication list or to get an impression of our group life (group members & alumni and events).